sermarvin/printf/README.md

 0. A function that produces output according to a format. ('c', 's', '%').
 1. A function that handles the conversion specifiers 'd' and 'i'.
+2. A fucntion that handles the custom conversion specifier 'b'.